Logarithmic Enriques varieties: Enriques manifolds and log-Enriques varieties

 \begin{defi} An Enriques manifold is of \emph{symplectic type} (\resp \emph{CY type}) if it admits a cyclic \'etale cover by an IHS (\resp CY) manifold. \end{defi}

-Our definition is less restrictive than those of~\cite{BNWS} since we do not require any condition on the holomorphic Euler characteristic of $X$.
-It is also more general than that of \cite{OS1} that are what we call here Enriques manifolds of symplectic type, since every \'etale quotient of a projective IHS manifold is cyclic.
-We will prove below that for both these types, it is equivalent to ask that the canonical cover is of the given type.
-We could \emph{a priori} define a third \emph{abelian type} by the condition of the existence of a cyclic \'etale cover by an abelian manifold, as a special case inside the subfamily of generalized hyperelliptic varieties called Bagnera -- de Franchis varieties (see~\cite{Demleitner}), however we show below that this does not exist.
+Observe that Enriques surface of symplectic type or CY type coincide since $\SU(2) = \Sp(1)$.
+In higher dimension these types exclude mutually (see Lemma~\ref{lem:types} below).
+Our definition is less restrictive than that of~\cite{BNWS} since we do not require any condition on the holomorphic Euler characteristic of $X$.
+It is also more general than that of \cite{OS1} which is what we call here Enriques manifolds of symplectic type, since every \'etale quotient of a projective IHS manifold is cyclic (see \cite[Lemma 2.3, Proposition 2.4]{OS1}).
+We will prove below that for both types, it is equivalent to ask that the canonical cover is of the given type.

+We could \emph{a priori} define a third \emph{abelian type} by the condition of the existence of a cyclic \'etale cover by an abelian manifold, as a special case inside the subfamily of generalized hyperelliptic varieties, called Bagnera -- de Franchis varieties (see~\cite{Demleitner}).
+However we show below that this does not exist.

 \begin{lemma} Let $X$ be an Enriques manifold.
 Then $X$ admits no cyclic \'etale cover by an abelian variety. \end{lemma}

 \begin{proof} We use an argument taken from~\cite[Remark~2.8]{Demleitner}, communicated to us by Martina Monti.
 Let $A = V/\Lambda$ be an abelian variety, where $\Lambda$ is a lattice in a finite dimensional complex vector space $V$, and assume that $g\in \Aut(A)$ is an automorphism acting freely such that $A/\langle g\rangle = X$.
 Decomposing $g(x) = \alpha x + b$ where $\alpha\in \GL(V)$ and $b\in\Lambda$, the freeness is equivalent to the property that there exist no $(x, \ell)\in V\times\Lambda$ such that $(\alpha -\id)x = \ell - b$, so $\alpha-\id$ is not invertible.
 Let $z$~be an eigenvector of~$\alpha$ for the eigenvalue~$1$.
 Then $g^\ast dz= dz$ and hence $dz$ descends to an element of $H^0(X, \Omega^1_X) \cong H^1(X, \cO_X)$, so $q(X) >0$: this is a contradiction. \end{proof}